Matheus-F-Scatolin/Database-Project-FoodSecurity/README.md

 ## Project Goals

-*   Design a relational (and non-relational) database schema (Conceptual, Logical, Physical models) to integrate data from diverse sources.
+- Design a relational database schema (Conceptual, Logical, Physical models) to integrate data from diverse sources.
-*   Implement the database schema in PostgreSQL and Neo4j.
+- Implement the database schema in PostgreSQL.
-*   Preprocess and clean the raw datasets for compatibility with the database structure.
+- Preprocess and clean the raw datasets for compatibility with the database structure.
-*   Develop Python scripts using `psycopg2` within a Jupyter Notebook to:
+- Develop Python scripts using `psycopg2` within a Jupyter Notebook to:
-    *   Create database tables.
+  - Create database tables.
-    *   Load the preprocessed data from CSV files into the PostgreSQL database.
+  - Load the preprocessed data from CSV files into the PostgreSQL database.
-*   Execute meaningful, non-trivial SQL queries to explore potential correlations and insights regarding:
+- Execute meaningful, non-trivial SQL queries to explore potential correlations and insights regarding:
-    *   Land concentration and food security.
+  - Land concentration and food security.
-    *   Staple crop production and dietary energy supply.
+  - Staple crop production and dietary energy supply.
-    *   Animal product production and protein supply.
+  - Animal product production and protein supply.
-    *   Trends over time for specific countries/products.
+  - Trends over time for specific countries/products.
-    *   Detailed land distribution profiles.
+  - Detailed land distribution profiles.

 ## Datasets